Home

 Short description

-The capital of the province, with just 108,000 inhabitants, can today be characterized as a quiet regional town.
+The capital of the province, with just 116,560 inhabitants (2009), can today be characterized as a quiet regional town.
 It is located on the main route which connects Madrid with Granada and the coast.
 Surrounded by pine woods and extented olive groves, it is an outstanding place with beautiful Renaissance buildings, fascinating churches, well preserved Arab baths and an old quarter of the town, full of charm.

 Classification: